Alhydra/React-Native-Countdown-Timer-Example-Using-MomentJs/README.md

 Today we will go on another Journey to make a react native countdown timer example using momentJs.

 And as usual I will try to make it a bit good looking.
 So stay with e for a while and let’s get started.
-Feel free to read the whole article on my blog [Here](https://reactnativemaster.com/react-native-countdown-timer-example-using-momentjs/)
+Feel free to read the whole article on my blog [React native Countdown Timer Using Momentjs ](https://reactnativemaster.com/react-native-countdown-timer-example-using-momentjs/)
-If you would like to try the app on Expo, I have prepared an expo project, check it from  [Here](https://expo.io/@alhydra/react-native-countdown-timer-example-using-momentjs)
+If you would like to try the app on Expo, I have prepared an [Expo.io](https://expo.io/@alhydra/react-native-countdown-timer-example-using-momentjs)